traitecoevo/modeladequacy/README.md

 ### The `analysis` directory

 Scripts to reproduce all analyses done in the paper.
-See the [`README.md`](https://github.com/richfitz/modeladequacy/blob/master/analysis/README.md) file in this directory for more information.
+See the [`README.md`](analysis/README.md) file in that directory for more information.

 ### The `ms` directory